 Today, the site is the Constitution Hall Park, also known as the Alabama Constitution Village.
 It is a historical open-air museum that brings to life the early nineteenth century as it would have been around 1819.
 The buildings, which are mostly historical replicas, include a print shop, law office, confectionary shop, post office, cabinetmaker’s shop, and residence.

-Within the site, actors in period costumes enact 19th century daily life and customs through demonstrations and hands-on educational programs.
+Within the site, guides and actors in period costumes enact 19th century daily life and customs through demonstrations and hands-on educational programs.
 These include demonstrations of a printing press, blacksmithing, woodworking, sewing, and baking.

 EarlyWorks Children’s History Museum